mitranim/mitranim.github.io/src/html/thoughts/cheating-for-website-performance.md

 ## Make Your JavaScript Lazy

-If your application is JavaScript-heavy, you should use a module system with lazy loading or lazy execution.
-The ES6 module system supports both, and you can use it today with [SystemJS](https://github.com/systemjs/systemjs) and [jspm](http://jspm.io).
+If your application is JavaScript-heavy, you should use a module system with lazy loading.
+This is supported by the ES6 module system, and you can use it today with [SystemJS](https://github.com/systemjs/systemjs) and, optionally, [jspm](http://jspm.io).
 You can also achieve a similar effect with AMD.

 The core parts of the application should be bundled into a single file, and big